enbarberis/core2ELF64/README.md

 * As shown in the example the data segment that is rebuilt contains runtime values that may differ from the ones present at startup.

 * For binaries compiled with `-static` that use `libc` are correctly rebuild but when run always cause a segmentation fault.
-Need some investigations to undesrtand the cause.
+Need some investigations to understand the cause.